razanitx/Network-Project/README.md

 ## Overview

-لعبكة is a multiplayer game where players connect to a central server through separate client applications.
+La3bka|لعبكة is a multiplayer game where players connect to a central server through separate client applications.

 The server manages the connected players, creates and controls the game room, coordinates game rounds, and handles communication between the clients.